SJonesy/uo_aeternum/README.md

    - When a Tree of Life dies, all housing collapses, decorations are destroyed, and NPCs are despawned.
    - Whoever placed the "Banestone" receives a check in their bank box equal to the price of the banestone plus a portion of the value of the town.
 - Towns come with lots of benefits.
 Examples:
+   - Every week, there is a zero-sum roll between all towns where a single town's members will all receive a cosmetic unlock.
-   - Daily permanent account cosmetics unlock chance.
+   - Daily permanent account cosmetics unlock chance NPCs.
    - Discounted reagent vendors.
    - Training NPCs.
    - Powerful NPC "Guards" that attack non-friendlies.